Alibaba talks corporate governance to potential IPO investors

 EARLY START

-Besides Citigroup, Credit Suisse Group AG, Deutsche Bank AG, Goldman Sachs Group Inc, JPMorgan Chase & Co and Morgan Stanley are the joint bookrunners for Alibaba's IPO.
+Besides Citigroup, Credit Suisse Group AG CSGN.VX, Deutsche Bank AG (DBKGn.DE), Goldman Sachs Group Inc (GS.N), JPMorgan Chase & Co (JPM.N) and Morgan Stanley (MS.N) are the joint bookrunners for Alibaba's IPO.
 Rothschild is Alibaba's independent equity adviser.

 Tsai fielded questions and did the main presenting to the sales force at the Citigroup meeting, according to the source.